The Options for 529 Plans in Maryland

 Do I Get a Tax Benefit?

 Maryland offers a tax deduction to residents for contributing to a 529 savings plan.
 Each account holder or contributor may deduct up to $2,500 in 529 contributions annually from Maryland income per savings plan.
 That means $5,000 for two accounts, $7,500 for three and so forth.
 Payments in excess of $2,500 per account can be deducted in future years.
 The maximum you can have in a 529 savings plan in Maryland is $350,000.

 Who Can Contribute to a Maryland 529 Plan?

 Anyone who is a U.S. citizen or legal resident can contribute to the savings plan, as long as they are over 18 years of age.
 If you have family outside of the state, they can contribute to the plan, too.

 Does the Student Have to Go to School in Maryland?

 Students are not limited to schools only in Maryland.
-You can use your 529 savings plan to fund an education at any two- or four-year school, as long as it is accredited and eligible for financial support from the U.S. Department of Education.
+You can use your 529 savings plan to fund education at any two- or four-year school, as long as it is accredited and eligible for financial support from the U.S. Department of Education.

-What if the Student Doesn’t Attend College?
+What If the Student Doesn’t Attend College?

 There are no age restrictions on the savings plan, so if the student chooses to delay school, the savings plan would remain in place.
 This is a great option for students who want to travel, take a gap year, or start their careers before going to college.
-If the student decides not to pursue a higher education, the family can change the beneficiary of the account to someone else, like a sibling or cousin.
+If the student decides not to pursue higher education, the family can change the beneficiary of the account to someone else, like a sibling or cousin.

 The 529 savings plan is designed only to be used to pay for school expenses like tuition, room, and board.
 If the student does not go to college and wants to withdraw money from the account, he will be subject to paying taxes on the funds withdrawn as well as a 10 percent penalty for taking out the money for non-educational purposes.